 Particularly in light of some of those text messages, which just don't show bias.

-They call them loans loathsome.
+Well, they call them loathsome.

-They call him uh they say F him.
+They say F him.

-I mean, you can't get I mean, but we've had a year of no evidence, Mark Meadows.
+I mean, you can't get, I mean, but we've had a year of no evidence, Mark Meadows.

 None.